Final Fantasy XV

-To supplement the game, Square Enix created a multimedia project called the "Final Fantasy XV Universe", which includes a few spin-off games, as well as an anime series and feature film.
+To supplement the game, Square Enix created a multimedia project called the "Final Fantasy XV Universe", which includes a few spin-off games, as well as an anime series and a feature film.
 Gameplay and story-based DLC was released between 2017 and 2019.
 Upon release, Final Fantasy XV was well received by critics.
 Widespread praise was given for its gameplay, visuals and soundtrack, while reception towards its story and presentation was mixed.
-As of May 2022, the game has sold tenmillion units worldwide, making it one of the best-selling Final Fantasy games of all time.
+As of May 2022, the game has sold ten million units worldwide, making it one of the best-selling Final Fantasy games of all time.

 Gameplay

 Final Fantasy XV is an open world action role-playing game where players take control of protagonist Noctis Lucis Caelum during his journey across the world of Eos.
 While accompanied by his three companions Gladiolus, Ignis and Prompto, Noctis is the only character directly controlled by the player: he can navigate through movement, jump over small obstacles, sprint for a limited time, and perform context-based actions such as taking cover behind objects.
 The kingdom of Lucis is a large connected landmass that can be explored on foot, by using the party's car "Regalia", or chocobos, recurring galliform birds in the Final Fantasy series.
 Both the Regalia and chosen Chocobos can be customised by the player, and Chocobos can join in battles if their connection to the characters is strong enough.
 While Chocobos are controlled manually, the Regalia can be either manually or automatically controlled.
 The party can also fast-travel to areas unlocked on the world map.
 The Regalia must be refueled periodically at petrol stations.
 In towns the party can visit, there are inns and hotels where they can stay, shops where items and equipment can be purchased with the in-game currency gil, and local tipsters, non-playable characters (NPCs) who provide information on quests, from main story missions to side quests.
 Side quests are also available from individual NPCs found in towns.
 During some story sequences, dialogue choices appear for Noctis, with the selected option altering the response from NPCs.
 The game also contains two difficulty modes, with players being able to freely switch between the two.